Leorabp/Index.html/README.md

 # Index.html
-This is the first thing that we have done.
+This is the first piece of code that we did.